aanya-v/tweetynettrying/README.md

 ```bash
 vak train configs/vak_train.toml
 ```
 > If you use my toml file it runs on cpu so it takes forever bc I was unable to figure out how to use gpu instead but if you are able to access that it'll train way faster!
+Also take a lunch break or something/ don't touch the computer or else it detects a "keyboard interrupt" and you will need to rerun it